jigar23/BingTranslator/README.md

 There is also a PHP and Java version of the API.

-However, I wanted to use the translator in C/C++ in my Linux system as a part of my Speech to Speech Translation project.
+However, I wanted to use the translator in C/C++ in my Linux system as a part of my Speech to Speech Translation project.<br>

-I was able to use the Bing translator using JNI in my C++ code and calling the functions of the Java API.
+I was able to use the Bing translator using JNI in my C++ code and calling the functions of the Java API.<br>
 In my code, I have only covered the function to Translate text between 2 langauges.

 ##---------------------------------------------------------------------------------##